 In contrast to mosaic and intarsia, with tapestry crochet the colourwork pattern is visible on both sides of your work and there are no floats or other intricacies on the back obscuring any pattern.
 As such, tapestry crochet can be used to make projects that can be enjoyed from both sides.

 However, having said that, there is a slight difference depending on whether your tapestry crochet is worked in rows or in rounds.
 This is explained more below.

 When you work tapestry crochet back-and-forth in rows, the pattern is visible and appears exactly the same on both sides of your work.

 This means tapestry crochet is a great colourwork technique to use for projects like blankets (and particularly baby and childrens’ blankets), which can be enjoyed and used either side up.

 Shawls and scarves are other projects where both sides of the work can be visible at times.
-This means that if you’re thinking of using colourwork in such a project, tapestry crochet is a great choice.
+This means that if you’re thinking of using colourwork in such a project, tapestry crochet is an excellent choice.

 Tapestry crochet can also be used to make projects that are worked in the round.
 This could be to create motifs such as squares or hexagons, or to create “tubular” items such as bags, hats and cowls.

 When tapestry crochet is worked in the round, as with any other kind of crochet, there is more of a natural “front” and “back” to the work (also referred to as “right side” and “wrong side”).
 However, this is only because the form of the stitches can appear more attractive when viewed from the front.
 Actually, the colourwork pattern is still equally visible on both sides and there are no floats or other protrusions on the back of the work (as opposed to with intarsia or mosaic crochet).